What is Agentic AI?

 AI agents are the foundational elements of agentic AI architecture, driving the future of intelligent automation.
 At its heart, agentic AI is about seamlessly integrating specialized agents, each designed for a unique purpose.

-Agent assist makes agents capable of efficiently handling their day-to-day tasks directly with human-AI collaboration.
-Some agents excel at aggregating and delivering information from diverse sources, making them ideal for dynamic, less-regulated environments.
+Some AI agents excel at aggregating and delivering information from diverse sources, making them ideal for dynamic, less-regulated environments.
 Others are meticulously crafted to operate within strict compliance frameworks, ensuring every action adheres to rigorous standards.

 In addition, workflow-focused agents are the masterminds of automation.
 They intelligently generate and execute workflows across applications, autonomously identify the right APIs, determine the optimal sequence, and flawlessly fulfill user requests.

-The true strength of agentic AI system lies in agentic orchestration of these diverse agents.
+The true strength of the agentic system lies in the agentic orchestration of these diverse agents.
 The architecture enables them to be grouped into logical domains, simplifying deployment and management for different teams within an organization.
 This ensures that while each team can operate independently, they remain aligned with a cohesive AI strategy that amplifies the entire business.

 • Generative Information Retrieval Agents: Agents for knowledge serving less-regulated environments/topics.